-With this relationship between success and “soft skills” in mind, let’s look at the six soft skills every rep needs to get ahead -- and more importantly, how to develop them.
+Let’s look at the seven soft skills every rep needs to get ahead — and more importantly, how to develop them.

 Let’s say that you’re fantastic at building rapport.
-Do you believe rapport-building is one of your innate skills -- or do you think you developed it through hard work, practice, and external feedback?
+Do you believe rapport-building is one of your innate skills — or do you believe you developed it through hard work, practice, and external feedback?

-If you chose the second answer, you possess a growth mindset.
+If you choose the second answer, you possess a growth mindset.
 People with growth mindsets believe they can strengthen their natural talents and develop new abilities over time.
 People with fixed mindsets, on the other hand, view their skills as fixed.
-You have the hand you’re dealt, and that’s that.
+They have the hand that they’ve been dealt, and that’s that.

-To go from a fixed mindset to a growth one, change your view of failure.
-Don’t think of failing as embarrassing or shameful -- see it as a learning experience.
-When you’re not afraid to screw up, you’ll push yourself more.
+To turn a fixed mindset into a growth mindset, change the way you perceive failure.
+Don’t think of failing as embarrassing or shameful — view it as a learning experience.
+When you’re not afraid to screw up, you’ll have the bandwidth to bounce back and try again.
 Even better, you’ll gain something new from every challenge you tackle.
 (Of course, that doesn’t mean you should be complacent about failure.
 If you’re making the same mistake three-plus times, take a cold, hard look at why you’re not improving.)

 (Watch Dweck’s entire talk for more confidence-boosting tips.)

-When a salesperson is good at listening to and implementing feedback, their name typically skyrockets to the top of the leaderboard -- and stays there.
-After all, you’re combining the strengths of a great rep with the insights, wisdom, and experience of their manager.
+When a salesperson is good at listening to and implementing feedback, their name typically skyrockets to the top of the leaderboard and stays there.
+After all, they’re combining the strengths of a great rep with the insights, wisdom, and experience of their manager.
 That’s a winning combo.

-Plus, sales is constantly evolving.
-Buyers are much more sophisticated than they used to be -- and what worked in 1996 definitely won’t fly in 2016.
-To keep your process and strategies up-to-date, you’ll need to be coachable.
+Plus, the expectations of sales reps are constantly evolving.
+Buyers are much more sophisticated than they used to be — and what worked in 2001 definitely won’t fly in 2021.
+To keep processes and strategies up-to-date, great salespeople need to be able to adapt and be coachable.

 Step one is simple: Take five minutes every day to reflect on what went well and where you could improve.